I’m a walking nightmare, an arsenal of doom

 Demolishing perfectly sound, useful structures harms both the environment as well as our collective memory.
 In this age of human-induced climate change, existing buildings should be maintained and transformed through adaptive reuse whenever possible, regardless of whether they are listed as heritage or not.
 But there is also the issue of collective memory that is permanently lost whenever buildings are demolished that could otherwise be refurbished: their replacement by new buildings usually leads to a much more sterile and soulless environment, especially when this is done on a massive scale.

 This is not about preserving a status quo for reasons of nostalgia.
 Far from it.
 There are plenty of structurally unsound buildings everywhere for creating new building sites, to say nothing of the abundance of empty lots in many cities.
 This is rather about not always discarding things that are still perfectly useful, and instead making better, more creative and intelligent use of the many things we already have.
-It has been shown that upgrading an existing building is generally greener than tearing it down and replacing it with new construction, even if its performance is greener, because of the embodied energy of old buildings.
+It has been shown that upgrading an existing building is generally greener than tearing it down and replacing it with new construction, even if the new performs more efficiently, because of the embodied energy of old buildings.

 In Vietnam, entire parts of Hanoi’s very intricate and finely scaled vernacular city fabric are being demolished to make way for huge, stand-alone high-rise apartment blocks; much like in China.
 Existing urban tissue is being cleared lock, stock and barrel in order to create a tabula rasa when a more surgical planning approach could also be taken in which only the unsound buildings are demolished and replaced, keeping the existing street network in place along with old buildings that are upgradeable.
 Of course, surgical urbanism is less expedient and profitable, and not as desired by an upwardly mobile consumerist class that wants to conspicuously display its new wealth.
 But cities belong to everyone, not just the rich.

 There are many examples of architects actively persuading politicians and developers to not demolish buildings so that they can be transformed instead.
-The Bois le Prêtre tower refurbishment in Paris by architects Lacaton & Vassal, and the deFlat Kleiburg slab refurbishment outside Amsterdam by NL Architects and XVW architectuur (the latter is the winner of the 2017 EU Mies prize) are two notable examples.
+The Bois le Prêtre tower refurbishment in Paris by architects Lacaton & Vassal, and the deFlat Kleiburg slab refurbishment outside Amsterdam by NL Architects and XVW architectuur (the latter work is the winner of the 2017 EU Mies prize) are two notable examples.
 Yet the transformation of buildings is unfortunately still perceived by many city councils, clients, architects, and some citizens as somehow “lesser” than building anew.
 Many starchitects believe that demolition is preferable to transformation because the latter kills any possibility of building supposedly “great” architecture.
 But why should the notion of an “architectural masterpiece” necessarily entail building from the ground up?
+Casa Batlló is a refurbishment, not a new build, and yet it’s one of Gaudí’s most celebrated works.
+Gaudí even talked his client out of demolishing the original house.
 The Tate Modern in London by Herzog & de Meuron or the renovation of the Neues Museum in Berlin by David Chipperfield are among the best works of contemporary architecture around, period.
 After everything Frank Gehry has built throughout his long career, his own house in Santa Mónica remains his most radical work to this day precisely because it involved transformation.
 Clinging to the modernist idea that a tabula rasa is somehow the ideal precondition for architecture is unfortunate.
 A building is never a “pure” work of art.
 It’s time to demolish and bury the tabula rasa in the dustbin of ideology once and for all.

 Let’s stop massively demolishing perfectly sound buildings only because they don’t conform to the latest globally fashionable image of “progress”.
 It’s bad for the planet, it’s bad for the human soul, and it’s especially bad for architecture.